google/turbinia/docs/developer/develop-minikube.md

 ![Turbinia Client](../images/cloudcode-turbiniaclient.png)

 ### Run
 Now we are ready to run the development cluster of Turbinia.
-This will startup the Turbinia API server, the worker and the server in the local k8s cluster running in minikube.
+This will startup the Turbinia API server, the worker and the server in the local minikube k8s cluster.

     $ skaffold dev